amashuroff/understanding-weird-parts-js/ReadMe.md

 - stopPropagation stops from going through bubbling phase or capturing phase
 - preventDefault stops the default behavior (checkbox tick would not be applied for example)

+### Array Methods

+- push and unshift change the initial array, all return new length of an array

 ### Misc

 - we can change global var (if not const) in the scope of the function